TOURNAMENT RULES / GUIDELINES

 BE PREPARED TO SHOW YOUR ID AT ANY TIME!
 BE LEGAL FOR THE DIVISION YOU’RE PLAYING IN!
 WE WILL NOT ACCEPT ANY CHEATING!
 YOU WILL BE KICKED OUT OF THE EVENT IF YOU’RE CAUGHT!
 ILLEGAL TEAMS and/or PLAYERS AND TEAMS THAT GET EJECTED FROM OUR TOURNAMENTS ARE NOT ELIGIBLE FOR ANY TYPE OF REFUND!

 · NO SANDBAGGING/NO CHEATING: If we find out you are only an ASA, NSA, USSSA etc. team and you sandbag into a lower division, we may decide to remove you from our event at any time.
-PLEASE PLAY IN THE DIVISION EQUAL TO YOUR RANKING IN THE ASSOCIATION YOU PLAY IN REGULARLY. (i.e., if you are a "D" team in ASA, you should be playing "D" in our AWS tournaments.
+PLEASE PLAY IN THE DIVISION EQUAL TO YOUR RANKING IN THE ASSOCIATION YOU PLAY IN REGULARLY. (i.e., if you are a "D" team in ASA, you should be playing "D" in our NCS tournaments.
 If you feel you cannot compete at the same level, email us for re-classification request)

 · Players may petition for re-class at any time before October 15th: